-'Clock stretching' or 'bus stalling' in I^2C communication protocol is a state in which the slave holds the SCL line low to indicate that it is busy.
-In this condition, the master is expected to wait until the SCL is released by the slave.
+'Clock stretching' or 'bus stalling' in l^2C communication protocol is a state in which the slave holds the SCL line low to indicate that it is busy.
+In this condition, the master is expected to wait till the SCL is released by the slave.

 When an I^2C master communicates with the CapSense Express device, the CapSense Express stalls the I^2C bus after the reception of each byte (that is, just before the ACK/NAK bit) until processing of the byte is complete and critical internal functions are executed.
-Use a fully I^2C compliant master to communicate with the CapSense Express device.
+It is recommended to use a fully I^2C compliant master to communicate with CapSense Express device.

-If the I2C master does not support clock stretching (a bit banged software I2C Master), the master must wait for a specific amount of time (as specified in Format for Register Write and Read on page 9) for each register write and read operation before the next bit is transmitted.
-The I^2C master must check the SCL status (it should be high) before the I^2C master initiates any data transfer with CapSense Express.
-If the master fails to do so and continues to communicate, the communication is erroneous.
+If an I^2C master does not support clock stretching (a bit banged software I^2C master), the master must wait for a specific amount of time (specified in Format for Register Write and Read on page 8) for each register write and read operation before the next bit is transmitted.
+Check the SCL status (should be high) before I^2C master initiates any data transfer with CapSense Express.
+If the master fails to do so and continues to communicate, the communication is incorrect.

 Also note that, while using CapSense Express Devices on an I2C bus, I2C master should not generate a start or stop condition in the I2C bus before CapSense Express device generates an acknowledgement (ACK/NCK) for the previous transaction.
-An acknowledgement state produced by the CapSense Express Device for the previous data after the master generates a start condition or stop condition, may produce unexpected behavior from CapSense Express I2C slave interface.
+An acknowledgement state produced by the CapSense Express Device for the previous data transfer after start condition for new data transfer by the master may produce unexpected behavior from CapSense Express I2C slave interface.

-The following diagrams represent the ACK time delays shown in Format for Register Write and Read on page 9 for write and read.
+The following diagrams represent the ACK time delays shown in Format for Register Write and Read on page 8 for write and read.